 - Unplug your refrigerator, and take out the contents inside

-- Mix the water and the soap and put it inside the sprayer
+- Mix the water and the soap and put them inside the sprayer

 - Spray the soapy water on the condenser coils (at the back of the fridge) at the evaporator coils (spray it on the freezer walls)